RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-02-08-newsletter.md

 This newsletter collects interesting events and opportunities over the coming month.
 It also signposts to other resources that we find beneficial or interesting.
-You may find the content interesting if you are someone in research using software, such as a researcher, *research developer**, or a person paid to develop software (like a Research Software Engineer (RSE)).
+You may find the content interesting if you are someone in research using software, are a person paid to develop software (like a Research Software Engineer (RSE)). or are somewhere in-between (a *research developer*).

 To receive this newsletter as an email each month, please sign up to our [Google Group][rses-mail-list].